 There are a lot of variables to consider when deciding upon a lender for your private student loans, but the most obviously important is the interest rate.
 A high rate will mean more of your monthly payment goes toward interest each month, and less toward your principal balance.
 Ultimately, this means you pay more over the life of your loan plus you’ll be stuck with a higher monthly payment.
-To avoid paying more in interest than you need to, follow this advice to get the best interest rate on a private student loan.
+To avoid paying more in interest than you need to, follow this advice to get the best interest rate on a private education loan.

 If you are looking for a lender to take out a loan with, shopping around for the best interest rate is a necessity.
 Although many lenders will offer similar rates based upon your credit score, credit history, and income, sometimes the best available rates will come from a financial institution that is familiar with you (such as your local bank or credit union) or from nontraditional sources, such as peer-to-peer lending platforms.
 Though the difference between interest rates might look small, they can amount to a significant difference in monthly payments and in total interest paid over time.

 If a refinance of an existing student loan is what you are after, shopping around will ensure you get the best new rate available.
 Don’t refinance with the first one or two lenders you check with, even if their rates are lower than what you’ve currently got.
 Check at least half a dozen or more to see how their rates and terms are different before committing to one.
 Keep in mind that it isn’t enough to simply check their “lowest rates” as advertised, since that isn’t necessarily the rate you’ll be offered.
 In order to be sure of the rates, you’ll have to individually apply with each lender and receive an interest rate offer personalized to you.

 Choose a Shorter Repayment Term